Welcome to the website of drummer Jeremy Sheehan and JD Drum Studio

 In 1928 Condon's Chicagoans headed to New York to back singer Bee Palmer, the shimmy

 queen.
-The job fell through, Krupa and the Chicagoans recorded sessions with Red Nichols
+The job fell through, so Krupa and the Chicagoans recorded sessions with Red Nichols

 and Miff Mole.
 He ended up playing in several of Red Nichols Broadway pit orchestras and